redsanket/spark/external/oozie/guide/cookbook.rst

 Proxy
 ~~~~~

-When Oozie action executor sees a "cred" attribute in current action, depending
+When Oozie action executor sees a ``cred`` attribute in the current action, depending
 on credential name given, it finds the appropriate credential class to retrieve
-the token or certificate and insert to action conf for further use.
-In above example,
+the token or certificate and inserts it into action configuration for further use.
+In the example Workflow above,
-Oozie gets the certificate of gYCA and passed to action conf.
-Mapper can then use
+Oozie gets the certificate of gYCA and passed to action configuration.
+The mapper can then use
-this certificate by getting it from action conf, and add to http request header
+this certificate by getting it from action configuration, and then add it to the HTTP request header
-when connect to YCA protected web service through HTTPProxy.
+when connecting to the YCA-protected Web service through HTTPProxy.
 A certificate or token
-which retrieved in credential class would set in action conf as the name of
+retrieved by the credential class would set an action configuration as the name of
-credential defined in workflow.xml.
+credential defined in ``workflow.xml``.
+(In this example, it is ``'myyca'``.)

 The following examples shows sample code to
-use in mapper or reducer class for talking to YCAV2 protected web service from grid.
+use in mapper or reducer class for talking to YCAv2-protected Web service from grid.

 .. code-block:: java